xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \relates &lt;name&gt; {#cmdrelates}

-<p>This command can be used in the documentation of a non-member function &lt;name&gt;.
+This command can be used in the documentation of a non-member function &lt;name&gt;.
 It puts the function inside the 'related function' section of the class documentation.
 This command is useful for documenting non-friend functions that are nevertheless strongly coupled to a certain class.
-It prevents the need of having to document a file, but only works for functions.</p>
+It prevents the need of having to document a file, but only works for functions.

 <dl class="doxySectionUser">
 <dt>Example:</dt>